sanand0/til/llms.md

   - `Shift + Esc`: Focus chat input
   - `Ctrl + Shift + I`: Ccustom instructions
   - `Ctrl + Shift + X`: Delete chat
 - 19 Apr 2025.
 AI coding can teach us new tech.
 For example I learned that `tqdm.pbar` can print logs while showing progress.
-It's worth noting such learnings until it becomes a habit.
+It's worth noting such learnings until it becomes a habit. #ai-coding
 - 19 Apr 2025.
 If English is the new coding language, should prompts be versioned?
-Or at least stored, perhaps in a PROMPTS.md?
+Or at least stored, perhaps in a PROMPTS.md? #ai-coding
 - 19 Apr 2025. `marimo new "prompt"` generates an entire new notebook using your prompt.
 [Video](https://youtu.be/sXiR5YX-tiE)
 - 19 Apr 2025.
 Google Sheets now has an `=AI(prompt, [range])` function [Help](https://support.google.com/docs/answer/15820999)
 - 18 Apr 2025.
-[Codex](https://github.com/openai/codex) is more a proof-of-concept for agentic coding than a coding tool.
+[Codex](https://github.com/openai/codex) is more a proof-of-concept for agentic coding than a coding tool. #ai-coding
   - You can't run commands.
 Only prompts.
 You need to exit codex to run commands.
 So you can't use it like a shell, e.g. like [Warp.dev](https://www.warp.dev/).
   - It doesn't index local code.
 It runs commands to figure out stuff.
   - Code diffs and applying changes are clunky.